velara3/homelessness/README.md

 # Homelessness LLM
-This is a modern high tech solutions for studying the causes of homelessness and solutions.

-Please add issues for causes of homelessness and add issues for solutions to homelessness.
+Please add causes of homelessness and solutions

-After data has been provided AI will process and provide results
+The data is processed by AI and will provide results

 More elaborate discussion at discuss.akodama.com.